 When senior-focused health care facility administrators want to expand their inpatient Medicare populations, they may want to consider taking the plunge into aquatics.

 Cultural, demographic, regulatory, and financial changes are impacting the post-acute care marketplace like never before.
 Providers need to navigate through an ever-changing list of obstacles and barriers simply to deliver care to their clients.

 How does one craft a message and deliver a level of customer-service excellence that influences a person’s trust level, immediately?
 The answer to this dynamic equation lies in the foundation that a facility builds for its associate experience.

 On any given spring day at Nazareth Home, in Louisville, Ky., the place is abuzz with high school and college students volunteering their time to the elders.
 On this day, however, a special group of students visited Nazareth Home after a brief exchange of emails and phone calls.

 It’s been said, “The way to a person’s heart is through their stomach,” and Covenant Care has implemented a service to do just that.

 Signature has a track record as a successful “turnaround company,” but Gulfport would be an uphill climb, to say the least.
 Nonetheless, the company decided to take on the challenge, knowing this facility was a needed community resource.

 January 29, 2015

 About 90 percent of flu-related deaths and more than half of flu-related hospitalizations occur in those over the age of 65.
-And with new information now revealing that more than three-quarters of U.S. flu shots are ineffective, flu poses a greater risk to the elderly this year.
+New information reveals that more than three-quarters of U.S. flu shots are ineffective, posing a greater risk to the elderly this year.